andlzanon/lod-personalized-recommender/README.md

 # Balancing the trade-off between accuracy and diversity in recommender systems with personalized explanations based on Linked Open Data

-## Description
+## Description :pencil:
 This is the source code used for the expriments of the paper:

-    Zanon, André Levi, Leonardo Chaves Dutra da Rocha, and Marcelo Garcia Manzato.
+>Zanon, André Levi, Leonardo Chaves Dutra da Rocha, and Marcelo Garcia Manzato.
 "Balancing the trade-off between accuracy and diversity in recommender systems with personalized explanations based on Linked Open Data."
 Knowledge-Based Systems 252 (2022): 109333.

-This algorithm aims to improve or mantain a collaborative filtering recommendation engine's accuracy, while also providing more diversity, coverage and fairness with the ability to generate personalized explanations to the user throught Linked Open Data.
+Our reordering algorithm aims to improve or mantain a collaborative filtering recommendation engine's accuracy, while also providing more diversity, coverage and fairness with the ability to generate personalized explanations to the user with the Wikidata Linked Open Data.

-## Project Organization
-:file_folder: datasets: file with MovieLens 100k and LastFM datasets

-:file_folder: generated_files: files of metadata generated from the Wikidata for items on both datasets

-:file_folder: preprocessing: source code for extracting Wikidata metadata and cross validation folder creation

-:file_folder: recommenders: implementation of recommender engines and proposed reordering approach.
-Each file represents one recommendation engine, except the Neural Collaborative Filtering algorithm that has two classes with the NCF prefix.
-A [base class](https://github.com/andlzanon/lod-personalized-recommender/blob/main/recommenders/base_recommender.py) for all recommenders was also implemented.

-:receipt: main.py: main source code to run command line arguments experiments

-:receipt: evaluation_utils.py: evaluation of recommender engines source code

-:receipt: requirements.txt: list of library requirements to run the code

-## Wikidata extracted metatdata
-The files [props_wikidata_movilens_small.csv](https://github.com/andlzanon/lod-personalized-recommender/blob/main/generated_files/wikidata/props_wikidata_movielens_small.csv) and [props_artists_id.csv](https://github.com/andlzanon/lod-personalized-recommender/blob/main/generated_files/wikidata/last-fm/props_artists_id.csv) contains the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page). metadata extracted using [SPARQLWrapper 1.8.5](https://github.com/RDFLib/sparqlwrapper) library for the [MovieLens 100k dataset](https://github.com/andlzanon/lod-personalized-recommender/tree/main/datasets/ml-latest-small) and the and the [LastFM artist dataset](https://github.com/andlzanon/lod-personalized-recommender/tree/main/datasets/hetrec2011-lastfm-2k).
-For the MovieLens we extracted metadata from 97% of the movies available and for the LastFM we extracted 66% of the artists available.

-## Citation
+## Citation :label:
-If this repository could be usefull for you, please cite us:
+If this repository could be usefull to you, please cite us:

     @article{zanon2022balancing,
         title       = {Balancing the trade-off between accuracy and diversity in